libreswitch/ops/tests/rest/rest_test.md

 ### Description

-- Verify if VLAN was updated unsucessfully.
+Verify if VLAN was updated unsuccessfully.
 The new VLAN will have the following configurations:

 #### Without name
 ```